 The prospects for extending CPEC into Afghanistan seem dim for three additional reasons.
 First, there is likely to be pushback from Islamabad, which would much prefer that China focus its attention and resources on Pakistan.
 Second, there is some concern that Islamabad may default on certain CPEC-related debts, raising questions as to whether Pakistan’s contribution and Chinese-related loans will suffice to complete the projects already underway, much less undertake efforts to integrate Afghanistan into it.
 Third, the recent trend with respect to China’s Belt and Road toward smaller projects and less lending makes it even less likely that Chinese policy banks and/or firms would take on the challenge and assume the risks of seeking to integrate Afghanistan into the BRI and maintain it as a viable corridor well beyond the initial project implementation period.

 One can envision several possible scenarios for Afghanistan’s immediate future.
 But China “filling the vacuum” and quickly emerging as the predominant external actor is one that seems unlikely not only because other regional stakeholders would presumably seek to thwart that outcome but because Beijing may not be keen to pursue it.
 Chinese involvement in Afghanistan is primarily animated by security concerns.
 Paradoxically, it is these very concerns that both impel China to deepen its involvement in Afghanistan and inhibit it doing so.
-That is why, for the foreseeable future, China may be more inclined assigning a higher priority to the containment of perceived security threats originating from Afghanistan than embarking on major development projects there.
+That is why, for the foreseeable future, China may be more inclined to assign a higher priority to the containment of perceived security threats originating from Afghanistan than to embark on major development projects there.

 Ministry of Foreign Affairs of the People’s Republic of China, “Foreign Ministry Spokesperson Hua Chunying’s Regular Press Conference on August 16, 2021,” https://www.fmprc.gov.cn/mfa_eng/xwfw_665399/s2510_665401/2511_665403/t1899785.shtml.